Mend the gap: A smart repair algorithm for noisy polygonal tilings: Primary smart repair algorithm

 Now consider a more general gap with 3 sub-boundaries.
 Polygons representing such gaps are often non-convex and can have surprisingly complicated geometry.
 Some of this complexity can be reduced by applying the same convexity-optimizing strategy that we used for gaps with 2 sub-boundaries: Construct the shortest path within the gap between the endpoints of each sub-boundary, and assign the region bounded by each sub-boundary together with the shortest path between its endpoints to the unit adjacent to the sub-boundary.

 A straightforward application of the triangle inequality shows that the shortest paths between endpoints of different sub-boundaries cannot cross each other---although they may intersect at a vertex or along a polygonal path---and therefore the regions created in this way are guaranteed to intersect only along their boundaries (if at all), and only along entire boundary line segments and/or at isolated vertices.
 Therefore, this process does not create any overlaps or introduce any new vertices or points of intersection between unit polygon boundaries.
-We will refer to this process as {\em convexification} of the gap sub-boundaries.
+We will refer to this process as {\em convexification} of the gap sub-boundaries; see Figure \ref{three-sub-boundary-gap-convexification-example-fig} for an example.

 Unlike in the case of gaps with 2 sub-boundaries, when there are 3 sub-boundaries convexification generally does not completely fill the gap.
 It does, however, leave a smaller gap with 3 sub-boundaries and a simpler geometric structure: Proposition \ref{convexification-prop} implies that after a gap has been simplified by convexifying its sub-boundaries, the new sub-boundaries of the simplified gap are all outward convex.
+This implies that the convex hull of the gap is a triangle whose vertices are the endpoints of the gap sub-boundaries.
+Let $q$ be the incenter of this triangle; then there are two possibilities:

-For simplified gaps with 3 sub-boundaries, we proceed as follows: \begin{enumerate} \item Construct the angle bisectors of the vertices where the endpoints of the sub-boundaries meet.
-The outward convexity of each sub-boundary implies that the angle bisector of the vertex where two sub-boundaries meet will necessarily intersect the gap boundary only at this vertex and at some point of the third sub-boundary.
-Consequently, each pair of angle bisectors will intersect at some interior point of the gap.
-The three interior points of intersection between the angle bisectors will either be coincident or form a triangle whose edges are subsegments of the angle bisectors. \item If the intersection points are coincident, then the segments of the angle bisectors from their initial points to their common point of intersection suffice to partition the gap into regions that can each be assigned to their adjacent unit, similarly to the procedure for a simple triangle.
+\begin{enumerate} \item If $q$ is contained in the interior of the gap, construct the shortest paths within the gap from $q$ to each of the endpoints of the sub-boundaries.
+These paths partition the gap into regions that can each be assigned to their adjacent unit, similarly to the procedure for a simple triangle.
+(See Figure \ref{three-sub-boundary-gap-fill-example-1-fig} for an example.)

-If the intersection points are not coincident, then the segments of the angle bisectors from their initial points to the more distant points of intersection with the other angle bisectors partition the gap into 3 regions that are each adjacent to one of the units and the interior triangle formed by the intersection points.
-We assign each of the first 3 regions to its adjacent unit, leaving only the interior triangle unfilled.
-Finally, we use the procedure described above to fill the interior triangle, thereby completely filling the gap. \end{enumerate} An example of this process applied to a gap with 3 sub-boundaries is shown in Figure \ref{three-sub-boundary-gap-example-fig}.